 We understand that chronic pain touches so many parts your life—your work, recreation, and relationships with family and friends.
 When pain persists for a long period of time, people find that it affects more than their body or injury site.
-Pain can affect all aspects of a person’s life; including their emotions, relationships with others, how they think, and the things they do.
-Many times, a person with pain may not notice how pain has changed their mood, outlook, or how they relate to others.
+Many times, a person with chronic pain may not notice how pain has changed their mood, outlook, or how they interact with others.
 It is common to feel depressed, anxious, irritable, or isolated.
 Our behavioral health specialists are here to support you in managing your pain and working toward your goals.

-At Boston PainCare Center, we treat the whole person, which is why we offer behavioral therapy.
-The behavioral therapy staff evaluates the emotional and social impact of pain on an individual’s life.
-We offer treatment modalities to compliment medical treatments that are aimed at improving coping skills, reducing the impact pain has on everyday life, improving self-esteem, and improving family and social relationships.
+At Boston PainCare, we evaluate the emotional and social impact of pain on an individual’s life.
+The behavioral health specialists offer treatments aimed at improving coping skills, reducing the impact pain has on everyday life, improving self-esteem, and improving family and social relationships.
 We also offer support in weight management, sleep disturbances, and smoking cessation, all of which can be essential parts of pain management.

 Behavioral health services include:

 Negative thoughts, stress, worry, and muscle tension contribute to the severity of chronic pain.
 Often a part of CBT, relaxation and stress management techniques can help individuals gain more control over their body and thoughts as well as improve coping with pain.
-Examples of relaxation and stress management include deep breathing exercises, progressive relaxation, and guided imagery.
+Examples of relaxation and stress management include deep breathing exercises, progressive muscle relaxation, and guided imagery.

-We will help individuals get connected with a variety of community support organizations or programs including in-patient and out-patient mental health programs, home health support, job retraining programs and volunteer programs.
+We will help individuals get connected with a variety of community support organizations or programs including in-patient and out-patient mental health and substance abuse programs, home health support, job retraining programs, and volunteer programs.